puttsk/cuda-tutorial/tutorial01/README.md

 ### Memory transfer

-Transfering date between host and device memory can be done through `cudaMemcpy` function, which is similar to `memcpy` in C. The syntax of `cudaMemcpy` is as follow
+Transfering data between host and device memory can be done through `cudaMemcpy` function, which is similar to `memcpy` in C. The syntax of `cudaMemcpy` is as follow

 ```C
 cudaMemcpy(void *dst, void *src, size_t count, cudaMemcpyKind kind)